Nirosh-Shetty/my_portfolio/README.md

 <!-- **Made with ❤️ by Nirosh Shetty** -->

 > **Credit:**
-> This portfolio is heavily inspired by [Amit Chauhan](https://github.com/BUMBAIYA)'s project.
+> This portfolio project was originally created by [Amit Chauhan](https://github.com/BUMBAIYA).
-> I made a few modifications and customizations to suit my own style
+> I have **modified and customized** it to reflect my own style, projects, and personal details.